genedan/cl-practitioners-guide/chapter_1/data_and_logic.rst

 Models and assumptions are related, but are not the same thing.
 In the domain of machine learning, practitioners are equipped with a diverse array of algorithms or methods.
 However, each algorithm comes with its own set of assumptions and requires the tuning of specific hyperparameters to effectively guide the model's convergence toward a solution.
 In short, assumptions are model dependent.

 Taking inspiration from scikit-learn, the most popular machine learning library in Python, we can explore how general purpose modeling standards can be applied to reserving. scikit-learn includes a suite of Machine Learning estimators that range anywhere from data prep (e.g. PCA, OneHotEncoding) to classification (e.g. RandomForestClassifier, K-neighbors), to regression (e.g. LinearRegression, ElasticNet), to clustering (e.g. K-means).
+A consistent API across the package makes scikit-learn very usable in practice.
+Experimenting with different learning algorithm is as simple as substituting differnet estimators (Buitinck 2013)

 The chainladder-python package uses the scikit-learn estimator as the foundation to model construction.
 Similar to scikit-learn, actuaries use a variety of techniques and algorithms to model unpaid claim estimates.
 These can span a variety of use cases including: